gilbertoalexsantos/bluconsole/README.md

 Right click on the Log, and copy the text to the Clipboard.
 Simple like that!

+#### StackTraceIgnore

+If you want to ignore a function in the StackTrace, just put the [StackTraceIgnore] annotation on it.

 <br>

 For now, that's it!
 New features are coming, stay tuned.